Available Sandbox Sizes

 Repository Level

-Override the organization default for specific repositories:
+Override the organization default for specific repositories:- Go to codegen.com/repos

 - Select the repository you want to configure